InsightSoftwareConsortium/ITKThinShellDemons/README.md

 2. [DisplacementField](./test/itkThinShellDemonsTestv4_Displacement.cxx)
 3. [SyN Diffeomorphism](./test/itkThinShellDemonsTestv4_SyN.cxx)

-Please be aware that the regularization is implented on the fixed mesh.
+Please be aware that the regularization is implemented on the fixed mesh.
 This is due to the nomenclature in of the moving transform being computed from fixed image to moving image.
-For resampling the moving image is pulled back to the fixed image domain.
-For point sets it's easier to compute the oush forward than the pull back (for some transformation the inverse might be difficult compute or not available).
-Hence, the nomenclature matches the ITK apprach for images and computes a transform from fixed to moving domain.
-Howver to register a point set it is the fixed point set that is transformed to the moving point set domain and it is computationally more efficent to regularize on the fixed mesh.
+For re-sampling the moving image is pulled back to the fixed image domain.
+For point sets it's easier to compute the push forward than the pull back (for some transformation the inverse might be difficult compute or not available).
+Hence, the nomenclature matches the ITK approach for images and computes a transform from fixed to moving domain.
+However to register a point set it is the fixed point set that is transformed to the moving point set domain and it is computationally more efficient to regularize on the fixed mesh.

 **The implementation currently supports the thin shell regularization.
-Missing features are a confidence matching weighting and geomtric feature matching (currently only point distances are used).**
+Missing features are a confidence matching weighting and geometric feature matching (currently only point distances are used).**